 If you’re heading out with friends, be mindful of your alcohol intake.
-Alcohol may make you drowsy, but the sleep you get won’t be restful.
-Skip the booze altogether, or stop consuming it at least two hours before bed.3
+Alcohol may make you drowsy, but your sleep won’t be restful.
+Skip the booze altogether, or stop consuming it at least three hours before bed.

 Aim to have your dinner a few hours before you go to bed.
-Overeating or having heavy or rich meals around bedtime may lead to discomfort and indigestion.
+Overeating or having heavy or rich meals around bedtime may lead to sleep deprivation.
 When you need a snack closer to bedtime, reach for something light and healthy.

 Get out tomorrow’s outfit and gym clothes as you tidy.
 Clear unnecessary items out of your bag and set out everything you need to take with you.
 Taking these steps means you’re less likely to derail your day by forgetting something, and you’ll prevent decision fatigue from setting in early tomorrow.